Lateralus138/hosts-compression-scripts/README.md

  whereas Linux has no limit (that I know of; I have tested 10000 names on a single line).

  Therefore it's a great idea to compress larges hosts files, especially in Windows and one can do so with scripts found here.
-My last compression turned 189k+ hostnames into 21k+ lines and went from an hour plus of no internet after boot to instantaneous internet.
+My last compression (as of the official release of this project) turned 189k+ hostnames into 21k+ lines and went from an hour plus of no internet after boot to instantaneous internet.

  NOTE 1: There's a misconception that the host's file size matters (some people say over 1MB is problematic) and it really doesn't.
 It's more about the number or URLS per IP line.
 For example; a file size of 6MB+ compresses down to 5MB and runs exponentially better to near unnoticeable.